 "The daughter of an Orthodox Jewish peddler, Jonas was ordained in Berlin in 1935, but not without a fight.
 During the rise of Nazism, her sermons soothed and encouraged persecuted Jews, but she could not save herself, eventually perishing in Auschwitz in 1944."

-Its full screenings and discussions with director Groo, and also executive producer George Weisz, will be held on March 5 at the DCJCC, and on March 6 at the AFI Silver Theatre, 8633 Colesville Road, Silver Spring, Maryland.
+Its full screenings and discussions with director Groo, and also executive producer George Weisz, were held on March 5 at the DCJCC, and on March 6 at the AFI Silver Theatre, 8633 Colesville Road, Silver Spring, Maryland.

 - "Dancing in Jaffa" with producer Diane Nabatoff and film subject, champion ballroom dancer, Pierre Dulaine